dedis/cothority/external/js/cothority/README.md

 check that what you need is implemented or you will need to use a different approach.
 Of course for NodeJS, you will always get a [Buffer](https://nodejs.org/api/buffer.html).

-## Use a developpment version from an external app
+## Use a development version from an external app

 Steps to use `js/cothority` as a local module for a local external app: